juriad/advent2023/README.md

 After preview task that was rather hard, this was an easy one.
 Even the twist with one smudge was solvable with just replacing the comparison function and employing a tiny regexp.

+## Day 14 - Swift (parallel scripting language)

+It is hard to program with single assignment to variables.
+All things can be emulated via recursion but some are too painful.
+On top of that, the language is ridiculously slow while it is at the same time trying to melt the CPU.
+It manages to perform about 3 cycles a minute but if I add extra length checks that force synchronization, it runs twice as fast.
+I also found a bug in the compiler, where it incorrectly  detects cicular dependency between procedures.

+The task required just simple walk through 2D array and computing the result of the tilt.
+The second wants again to find a period and apply it to find a value too far in the future.
+I looked for the period manually.

 # Lists

 ## Language pool